 When I reviewed the Sailor Moon series almost exactly a year ago, I did so based only on its first three seasons.
 Sailor Moon, Sailor Moon R, and Sailor Moon S were the parts of the franchise most people talked about, so I figured it was enough to form an opinion and ASSUMED whatever happened in seasons 4 & 5 would be more of the same, and I could just catch up with them whenever.
 Well, it turns out that Sailor Moon SuperS and Sailor Moon Sailor Stars are very different from the rest of the series.
 So different, that I figured it was only right to make this post as an addendum to my review.

 The franchise’s greatest struggle, in my opinion, is that it’s an episodic, monster-of-the-week type show that still wants to tell an intricate story.
-The vast majority of episodes are effectively filler, but the more interesting episodes among them are those that kick off substories of their own, spark character development, or lead into bigger developments that push the overarching plot forward; such as episodes in which a major bad guy is defeated and replaced with a new one.
-Season 4 has the least of this in the entire series, leading to a plot that is exceptionally stale and where many episodes contribute frustratingly little to the series as a whole.
+The vast majority of episodes are effectively filler, but the more interesting episodes among them are those that kick off substories of their own, spark character development, or lead into bigger developments that push the overarching plot forward.
+Such as episodes in which a major bad guy is defeated and replaced with a new one.
+Season 4 has the least of this in the entire series, leading to a plot that is exceptionally stale.
+Where many episodes contribute frustratingly little to the series as a whole.

 Its new villain is Nehelenia, Queen of the Dark Moon.
 Effectively a “dark” version of Sailor Moon’s origin story, who is trying to break into the world so she can exact revenge upon the Moon Kingdom.
 To do this she uses the evil Zirconia; an old hag who commands a circus whose performers are all warped monsters.